 Workshop on Prominent Internal Possessors

-The Workshop on Prominent Internal Possessors will be held at SOAS, University of London on 22-23 September 2016 as part of the AHRC-funded project Prominent Possessors.
+The Workshop on Prominent Internal Possessors was held at SOAS, University of London on 22-23 September 2016 as part of the AHRC-funded project Prominent Possessors.

 Aslı Göksel, Boğaziçi University